immartian/sultry/CODEBASE.md

 3. Future connections can use session resumption
 4. Resumption allows skipping full handshake

-## Optimization Opportunities
+## Completed Optimizations

-The codebase has potential for further optimization:
+The following optimizations have been implemented:

-1. **Extract session management code** from server.go into a separate module
+1. ✅ **Extract session management code** into pkg/session
-2. **Create a dedicated module for HTTP handlers** to slim down server.go
+2. ✅ **Create a dedicated module for relay functions** in pkg/relay
-3. **Split large relay functions** from client.go into a separate file
-4. **Modularize connection strategies** in client.go for better maintainability
+3. ✅ **Modularize connection strategies** in pkg/connection
+4. ✅ **Implement proper TLS utilities module** in pkg/tls
+5. ✅ **Create smaller, focused implementations** of client and server components

 ## Implementation Practices